 Confirming what her class group will be and who she may already know

 Helping her to keep in touch with her friends who will be going to secondary school with her over the summer holidays

 Getting all the right uniform.
 The school have sent a detailed list of required items and regulations for things such as bags and shoes

 Printing out the timetable well in advance of the new school year

-Arranging to walk to and from school with a friend on their first day
+Encouraging her to arrange walk to and from school with a friend on their first day

 We hope it all goes smoothly if your kids are going up to ‘big school’ this year.